Machine Learning and Quantum Devices: A Practical Introduction to Neural Networks for Physicists

 On the other hand, the nonlinear function $f$ (``activation function'') is usually kept fixed.
 Popular activation functions are: (i) the ``sigmoid'', a smoothened step-function (or inverted Fermi-Dirac distribution), $f(x)=1/(1+e^{-x})$; and (ii) the ``ReLU'', an even simpler function that is piecewise linear, $f(x)=0$ for $x<0$ and $f(x)=x$ for $x\geq0$ (Fig.~\ref{Marquardt_Fig_NNBasics}b).
 In recent times, the ReLU has been used predominantly, since its gradient can be calculated very efficiently and training seems to get stuck less frequently.

 Neural networks are very powerful function approximators.
 It turns out that a single hidden layer with sufficiently many neurons can approximate an arbitrary (smooth) function of several variables to arbitrary precision \cite{cybenko_approximation_1989}.
 Interestingly, practically any nonlinear activation function will do the job, although some may be better for training than others.
-However, a representation by multiple hidden layers may be more efficient (defining a so-called ``\textbf{deep} \textbf{network}'').
+However, a representation by multiple hidden layers may be more efficient, i.e. would be able to reach a better approximation with the given overall number of neurons or use fewer neurons for a given approximation accuracy (sometimes this difference can be dramatic).
+Such a multi-layer network is sometimes called a ``\textbf{deep} \textbf{network}'', especially if the number of layers becomes larger than a handful.
 Fig.~\ref{Marquardt_Fig_NNBasics}e illustrates the complex output that can be obtained from a multilayered network whose parameters have been chosen randomly.

 \paragraph*{Exercise: ``approximating an arbitrary 1D function'' \textmd{-- Given a smooth function $F(x)$ of one variable, show that it can be approximated to arbitrary accuracy using only a single hidden layer and smooth step functions (sigmoids) for the neurons in this layer.
 Hint: Think of a piecewise constant approximation to $F$.
 How do you have to choose the weights (for the input--hidden and hidden--output connections) and biases in terms of this piecewise approximation?
 How can you make the sigmoid steps arbitrarily sharp?}}